Why Most Visitors Get the Mekong Delta Wrong

 Where to stay in Can Tho

-Wherever you stay, ask the front desk to call the dock the night before and reserve a private or shared boat for five in the morning.
-The price is the same; the conversation removes the only friction in the trip.
+Wherever you stay, ask the front desk to call the dock the night before and reserve either a private boat (around 350,000–400,000 VND for two to three hours) or a shared boat (around 150,000–200,000 VND per person).
+The price is the same as showing up at the pier in the morning; the conversation removes the only friction in the trip.

 The Ben Tre version